jackzhu727/deep-probability-estimation/docs/index.md

 On all three real-world datasets, CaPE outperforms the existing calibration approaches (when compared on the Brier score which was found to capture the probability esitmation performace)
 <p align="center">
   <img src="https://user-images.githubusercontent.com/32464452/144646458-3b68b90d-0cca-46b7-89ab-ba5dfea4584c.png" alt>
-  <em> Our proposed approach outperforms existing approaches for different simulated scenarios.</em>
+  <em> <br /> Our proposed approach outperforms existing approaches for different simulated scenarios.</em>
 </p>

 <p align="center">
   <img src="https://user-images.githubusercontent.com/32464452/144646569-53fb0e4b-9a14-45e2-a6f7-d6a203dcd89a.png" alt>
-  <em> Reliability diagrams for real-world data.
+  <em> <br /> Reliability diagrams for real-world data.
 Reliability diagrams computed on test data for cross-entropy minimization with early stopping, the proposed method (CaPE) and the best baseline for each dataset.
 Among all the methods, CaPE produces better calibrated outputs.</em>
 </p>